Table of Contents

 The terms of Academic Dismissal are effective until such time as the student applies for and is offered re-admission to the University.

-To seek re-admission following a period of Dismissal, students should complete a Former Student Application form and the Supplementary Questionnaire, available on the Registrar's Office web page.
+To seek re-admission following a period of Dismissal, students should complete a Former Student Application form and the Supplementary Questionnaire, available on the Mount Allison University website.
 These should be received by the Registrar's Office at least two months prior to the academic term for which the student is applying for re-admission and, if applying for re-admission to the study term commencing in September, no later than June 15.

 Students returning after dismissal will be re-admitted on Academic Probation and special conditions may apply.
 If they fail to maintain a Session GPA of 1.5, they will be refused further registration at Mount Allison.